 1. Never use one word where ten will do.

-2. Never use a small word where a big one will
+2. Never use a small word where a big one will do suffice.

 3. Never use a simple statement where it appears that one of substantially greater complexity will achieve comparable goals.